 The advantages of removable retainers are:

-• They can be removed at any time, freeing you up to eat more easily as well as make brushing or flossing your teeth less difficult.
+• They can be removed at any time, freeing you up to eat more easily as well as making brushing or flossing your teeth less difficult.

 • Easier to clean.